coecms/bash_tutorial/blocks_and_scripts.md

 Because `FILE` isn't set, this reverts to `[ -f ]` which in this case returns exit code 0.

-To warn against that, it's good practise to put variables in double-quotes:
+To protect against that, it's good practise to put variables in double-quotes:

 ```
 $ [ -f "$FILE" ] && echo "Yummy!"